ironsheep/P2-BLDC-Motor-Control/README.md

 ## WARNING Addition of 2nd supported motor in progress!

 We are adding support for a smaller BLDC motor from DocoEng.com.
-The code is in flux at at the moment to be careful with the latest code in this repository.
+The code is in flux at at the moment so PLEASE be careful with the latest code in this repository.
 I shoud have done this on a development branch but missed my chance to do so.
 Please bear with me for the next week or two while I get this sorted.

 -Stephen